Small is Tall: Marketing in a Nutshell

 For Example: A pharmaceutical company specializing in "non-opioid analgesics" may, for instance, want to maintain consistent use of terms in the range of "pain alleviation," "pain relief," headache, and fever, but stay away from high-end scientific formulations like "sphenopalatine ganglioneuralgia" (headache) or "non-steroidal anti-inflammatories."

-Be Purposeful; Don't Box Yourself In: In short, whether your brand voice goes high, low, or somewhere in the middle of the diction hierarchy, make sure your use of language maintains a purposeful attention to the climates of connotation.
+Be Purposeful and Don't Box Yourself In: In short, whether your brand voice goes high, low, or somewhere in the middle of the diction hierarchy, make sure your use of language maintains a purposeful attention to the climates of connotation.
 You need not necessarily box your brand into certain categories.
 However, if your brand voice needs to occasionally ascend or descend to varying altitudes of tone, make sure to prepare your readers accordingly.

-And there you have it: Consistent diction in your brand voice!
+And there you have it: consistent diction in your brand voice!